In This Section

 - Sound Designer

-Besides doing audio work, Steven also enjoys his dog, going to concerts, good food, science fiction movies, and playing guitar in his ska/punk/rock band the Nuddhist Monks.
+Besides doing audio work, Steven also enjoys his dog, going to concerts, good food, science fiction, and playing guitar for long hours when life allows for some free time.

 AES Member Profiles